dbt-labs/docs.getdbt.com/website/docs/docs/running-a-dbt-project/command-line-interface/run-operation.md

 ### Overview

 The `dbt run-operation` command is used to invoke a macro from the CLI.
-For usage information, consult the guide on [using operations](using-operations).
+For usage information, consult the docs on [operations](hooks-operations#hooks).

 ### Usage
 ```